 The NYS Department of Health conducts limited surveys of deer ticks in western New York counties.
-Captured ticks are tested for the presence of pathogens.
+Captured ticks are tested for the presence of Lyme Disease.
 Lyme Disease is the most common and most publicized of diseases carried by ticks in NYS.
-Other diseases of concern to humans include babesiosis, ehlrichiosis and Rocky Mountain spotted fever, however only certain ticks will transmit certain diseases.
-Therefore identification of ticks is important in determining what, if any, medical treatment is necessary if you are bitten.
+Other tick-borne diseases of concern include babesiosis, ehlrichiosis and Rocky Mountain spotted fever.
+Each of these diseases are species specific, therefore identification of ticks is important in determining what, if any, medical treatment is necessary if you are bitten.

-In 2009, 2010, and 2011 several ticks collected from Cattaraugus and other WNY counties tested positive for the bacteria that causes Lyme Disease.
+Beginning in 2009, ticks collected from Cattaraugus and other WNY counties tested positive for the bacteria that causes Lyme Disease.
 Lyme Disease has been endemic in the eastern part of New York State for many years.
-However, the presence of this pathogen in Cattaraugus County is relatively new and rates of infection are on the rise.
-Lyme Disease should be of concern for residents and they should take precautions to avoid bites.
+However, the presence of this pathogen in this region is relatively new and rates of infection are on the rise.
+Lyme Disease should be of concern for residents and precautions should be taken to avoid tick bites.
 See the "Ticks & Lyme Disease" link below for more information.

 The Cattaraugus County Laboratory will submit ticks found on humans for identification.
 This information can be used by you and your physician to determine the possible diseases that may be transmitted.
 Please note that there is a $15 fee for submission and the results will only indicate the species of tick, not whether or not they carry pathogens.

 There are several other private laboratories that will test specific ticks for pathogens (see links below).
 However, disease transmission is dependent on many factors including species, life stage of the tick and length of time that the tick was attached.
 The presence of pathogens in the tick does not necessarily mean that those pathogens were transmitted to the person bitten.